Chapter 8 - Reportable Diseases

 23. Please refer to 14 above for a description of required information as it applies to an electronic certification system.
 If required information is missing or not accurate, the accredited veterinarian may, at the owner's request, re-sample the horse for testing and provide a new submission.

 24. Ensure that the digital photographs are of good quality by taking into consideration lighting conditions, image resolution, proper positioning of the horse and the absence of objects that could obstruct the animal (e.g. saddle, blanket, structures).
+The only animal that should be visible in the photograph is the one being tested.
+The only exceptions to this would be if other animals are partially visible in the distant background, or if a foal is with its mare.
+In the latter case, the animal being tested must not be obstructed by the other.
 Failure to produce good quality photographs may result in the electronic EIA test certificate being rejected by an inspector.

 25. Note that all white markings need to be visible on digital photographs, and that the full length of all appendages needs to appear in the photographs.
 For frontal photographs, if the only markings are on the head, the photograph can be limited to the head.
 If there are white markings on the front legs, the full length of the legs must be included in the photographs.
 All descriptor fields are required to be filled.
 Please use "N/A" or "NONE" if appropriate.
 If an electronic submission system is used for equines with very detailed markings (e.g. Appaloosas), written descriptions of the white markings are not required and "N/A" can be used in the descriptor fields.